runicscribe/worldbuilding-docs/dae-machina/culture/individuals/dragons.md

 **Description:**
 Born 5000 BC, somewhere on mainland Quon Xi.
-Joined Dragonhalls around 2000 BC
-Current mate of the leader of Dragonhalls, and father to the Twins.
+Joined Dragonhalls around 2000 BC* (Mabe bump this up to Queen's Valley Gathering in 1500) Current mate of the leader of Dragonhalls, and father to the Twins.

 **Affiliations:**